superhero/handbook/2-core-architecture-principles.md

 ---

-- **Anti-Corruption Layer:** Asserts adapted data integrity.
+- **Aggregate:** Responsible for domain speific policies to preserve the **Entities** consistency.
-- **Atomic:** All operations in a transaction succeed or none do.
-If any part fails, the entire transaction is rolled back, leaving the system unchanged.
+- **Anti-Corruption:** Layer that asserts adapted data integrity.
-- **Context-Mapper:** Translates data structures, implements guards against data corruption, such as external domain inconsistencies, or unintended data formats, and converts inconsistencies into domain expected representations, by returning or throwing the translated data representation.
+- **Context-Mapping:** Translates data structures, implements guards against data corruption, such as external domain inconsistencies, or unintended data formats, and converts inconsistencies into domain expected representations, by returning or throwing the translated data representation.
 - **DTO:** Stands for **"Data Transfer Object"**, it's a naming convention of an unspecific data structure in transit; unknown to the domain.
 - **Gateway:** The implemented client of the transit protocol used to communicate with the subdomain - the external bounded-context.
 - **Guard:** Used in this context to describe the validation process of the downstream response in the write model.
 It ensures the result aligns with the domain’s expectations before allowing the process to proceed, protecting against unexpected states.